tarikbir/missing_data_imputation/README.md

 # Imputation Methods for Missing Data

-This is a basic python code to read a dataset, find missing data and apply imputation methods to try to recover some data with some error.
+This is a basic python code to read a dataset, find missing data and apply imputation methods to recover data, with as less error as possible.

 ## About

 This code is mainly written for a specific data set.
 Taken a specific route to write it as simple and shorter as possible.
-Since the debug data set was not very suitable for this kind of code, had to do some hard-codings.
+Since the debug data set was not very suitable for this kind of code, there are some necessary hard-codings.

 Initialization has only the file name, and the separator used in the file type.
 Since the debug file was not readable with csv-reader functions, it reads the file as string and seperates it with given separator.
 ```python
 sep = ','  # Separator